miii/vue-lettering/README.md

 This plugin adds `aria-label` and `aria-hidden` to the injected elements to make them accessibile by default to users with screenreaders.
 Read more [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA).

 ## ❗️ Issues
-If you have any feedback or suggestions, I'd love if you wrote an issue about it.
+If you have any feedback or suggestions, please feel free to write an issue or PR.